ThanhNguyen24590/Process/Pt_Schedule.md

 #### Output:
 - Do not use tables.
+- Each hour must have its own header, even if there is only one activity in that hour.
+- Activities within that hour are listed underneath the corresponding header, in chronological order.
+- If a task spans multiple hours, place it under the header of its starting hour.
+Duplicate it in other hours.
 - Leave one blank line between activities.
 - Bold all time ranges (`**HHMM - HHMM**`).
 - Output in GitHub Markdown Code Block to easy copy paste, write each activity as a bullet with: